jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 ![Add JARs](documentation/images/eclipse/add_jars.png)

-Then-> expand 'eclipse-cheatsheets-to-dita-to-pdf' and navigate to "src/libs/DITA-OT1.8.5/lib" and add all the JAR files from that directory.
-Click "Add JARs" again and add "saxon9he.jar" from  "src/libs/SaxonHE9-6-0-7J".
+Then-> expand 'eclipse-cheatsheets-to-dita-to-pdf' and navigate to "src/libs/dita-ot-2.2.1/lib" and add all the JAR files from that directory.
 Make sure to click "Apply" and then click "Ok".

 Right click on build.xml and select -> Run As -> Ant Build -> (first one)